This Guy Saved A Kitty From A Terrible Owner But Felt Guilty About Exposing The Ex-Owner

 Psychological professionals recommend that individuals who feel conflicted about their actions, such as exposing an abuser, engage in self-compassion practices.
 Self-compassion, as outlined by Dr. Kristin Neff, involves treating oneself with kindness during moments of failure or suffering, thus reducing feelings of guilt and shame.
 Techniques like mindfulness meditation or compassionate self-talk can help individuals process their emotions and foster a more supportive internal dialogue, allowing them to navigate complex moral landscapes with greater ease.

-OP did the right thing and made sure every shelter knows not to let her adopt anymore.
+OP did the right thing and ensured that every shelter knows not to allow her to adopt any more animals.

-According to OP, some people took the side of the ex-owner, showering her with excuses and telling him to be more understanding.
+According to OP, some people sided with the ex-owner, showering her with excuses and telling him to be more understanding.

 People on Reddit made sure that OP doesn't feel any guilt about his actions.